yellowstonegames/SquidSquad/README.md

    - Needed by many of the other modules, this provides tools for handling 2D positions on grids, such as the vital `Coord` and `Region` classes, but also `FOV` (Field of Vision), `BresenhamLine` and `OrthoLine` (for line of sight), `Radiance` and `LightingManager` (for light sources), and `LineTools` (for getting box drawing characters to represent walls, which can be useful in graphical games as well as text-based ones).
-It also provides the `Noise` class, which is a large and highly-configurable way of producing continuous noise, such as Perlin noise.
+These are all grouped into one place in `VisionFramework`, which does a lot of the work that would otherwise be repeated in different codebases. `squidgrid` also provides the `Noise` class, which is a large and highly-configurable way of producing continuous noise, such as Perlin noise.
 On top of this, there are `Coord`-based collections, such as `CoordObjectMap`, based on the `jdkgdxds` collections but specialized for Coord keys.
  - squidtext
    - This only uses `squidcore`, and has various tools for procedurally-generating text.
 This text could be readable, as `Thesaurus` produces, or could be complete gibberish, as `Language` produces. `Translator` offers a middle ground,